 Coping with grief is a profoundly personal experience, but you don’t have to face it alone.
 The tips for coping with grief as a teen are not just ways to get through each day; they are stepping stones on a path toward healing.
 It’s okay to ask for help and to feel a range of emotions.
 By taking small steps, you can begin to find your new normal after a loss.

-Connect with Imagine Nampa online or call us today at 888.503.4604 to learn how our program can support you through your grief.
+Contact us online or call us today to learn how our program can support you through your grief.
 It’s okay not to have all the answers, and it’s okay to need help.
 Our team is dedicated to providing a compassionate and understanding environment where you can start your journey toward healing.